 2. The Business/First Class Saver Award Waitlist Trick

-If you want a premium cabin Saver seat (IN or I class) but it’s not available, you can waitlist for it.
+If you want a premium cabin Saver seat (IN or I class) but it’s not available, you may be able to waitlist for it by calling United directly.

-• The Outcome: If a Business Saver seat opens up, you will be automatically upgraded.
-If it doesn’t, the mileage difference will be redeposited into your account after the flight.
-This requires calling in and can be a powerful strategy.
+XNorX) availability.
+Call a United agent and ask to book the Economy Saver seat but pay the higher mileage amount for a Business Saver award.
+This places you on the upgrade waitlist. - The Outcome: If a Business Saver seat opens up, you will be automatically upgraded.
+If it doesn’t, the mileage difference should be redeposited into your account after the flight.

 3. Book United Flights with Partner Miles

 Sometimes the best way to book a United flight isn’t with United miles.
 Other Star Alliance programs, like Air Canada’s Aeroplan, may charge fewer miles for the exact same United-operated flight.
-For example, a United business class flight from the U.S. to Europe might cost 80,000 United miles but only 70,000 Aeroplan points.
-It’s always worth comparing!
+Note that United’s new 10-15% cardmember discount has narrowed this gap significantly — for example, a Polaris flight to Europe at 80,000 miles becomes ~68,000 with the 15% discount, which can be competitive with Aeroplan’s ~70,000 points.
+Still, it’s always worth comparing, especially if you don’t hold a United card.

 United offers its own tool called Featured Awards for members looking for inspiration on how to use their miles.
 This page presents a simple, curated list of award deals on specific routes and dates.